Sensitivity of accelerator-based neutrino experiments to neutrino-dark matter interaction: Elko as a viable dark matter candidate: Results and discussions

 \section{Results and discussions}

-We calculate the sensitivity for two free parameters at a time.
-The confidence level (CL) is then defined as 1, 2, 3, and 4$\sigma$ for $\Delta\chi^2=\chi^2-\chi^2_m=2.3$, 4.61, 5.99, and 6.18, respectively, where $\chi^2_m$ is the minimum value obtained from Eq.~\eqref{chi_square} given a set of free parameters.
-We analyze the sensitivity of the DUNE ND, our case study, in the $2D$ parameter space $\log\Lambda/\xi$ vs. $Y/Y_0$ (Sec.~\ref{Relacao_entre_o_Acoplamento_e_a_Reliquia}) and $\log\Lambda/\xi$ vs. $m_{\lambda}$ (Sec.~\ref{sec:mE-vs-st}).
+The sensitivity is computed for two free parameters at a time.
+The confidence level (CL) is then defined as 90\% for $\Delta\chi^2=\chi^2-\chi^2_m=4.61$, where $\chi^2_m$ is the minimum value obtained from Eq.~\eqref{chi_square} given a set of free parameters.
+We analyze the DUNE sensitivity in the two dimension parameter space covering $\xi/\Lambda$ and $m_\lambda$.